I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 The Kings of the tarot are the figureheads of their suit, and each represents the dominant characteristics of that suit to the best of his abilities.
-They demonstrate leadership, mastery and competence.
-The King has reached the top of his profession, vocation, skill or calling.
-He is a consummate professional and is always confident, always at ease.
+They demonstrate leadership, mastery, and competence.
+The King has reached the top of his profession, vocation, skill, or calling.
+He is a consummate professional and is always confident and always at ease.

-The King of Wands sits angled to the right with his face in full profile.
+In the traditional Rider-Waite Tarot, the King of Wands sits angled to the right with his face in full profile.
 He wears a crown with flame-like decoration.
 In his right hand, he holds a sprouting branch or staff.
 His empty left hand rests easily.
 He wears a soft green cape over a yellow cloak embroidered with salamanders.
 It looks as though the cloak is lined with fur.
-His robe is a brilliant orange and his shoes are a soft green like his cape.
-The King's throne is decorated with salamanders and lions and a little salamander walks unseen near his feet.
+His robe is a brilliant orange, and his shoes are a soft green like his cape.
+The King's throne is decorated with salamanders and lions, and a little salamander walks unseen near his feet.
 The sky is a clear blue.

 Creative life force

 Aries, Leo, Sagittarius

 Rooted in nature

 When the King of Wands appears in a reading, it may well represent a real person who has a lot of influence or presence in the querent's situation.
 He could be the querent themselves or someone else.
 Occasionally, he might mean that the querent needs to take on some of the characteristics or qualities of this card.
 If it is a real person, then he will have a great deal of authority and is definitely a card to take notice of.